Smaller questions that add up to the big one

 One of the biggest mistakes that homebuyers make is that they don’t consider the maintenance or utility costs associated with their new home.
 They also don’t think about the annual tax bill they'll receive.

 And, they fail to plan for the unexpected.
-By developing a large emergency fund, you can have a safety net if something happens and your income changes drastically.
+If you develop a large emergency fund, you'll have a safety net if something happens and your income changes drastically.

 When it comes to financial success, preparation is key.